Phoenix-Chen-Git/CCMU/README.md

 The ROC-AUC is exceptionally high (0.99), indicating near-perfect class discrimination.
 As with other models, this metric is affected by data imbalance, though its magnitude still reflects strong separation capability.

 Figure 6d.
 Precision-Recall (PR) Curve:
-The PR-AUC for Fold 1 is 0.31, which—while not perfect due to the strict FNR constraint—is substantially higher than the MIT, CFD, and epigenetic-only models.
+The PR-AUC for Fold 1 is 0.31, which—while not perfect due to the strict FNR constraint—is substantially higher than the MIT, CFD, and epigenetic-only CCMU.
 The relatively low PR-AUC reflects the trade-off imposed by maintaining FNR < 0.1, yet overall performance is much improved compared to previous approaches.

 Figure 6e.
 FNR and FPR Over Iterations:
 FNR increases slightly during training but consistently stays below the 0.1 constraint.
 FPR decreases dramatically and stabilizes well under 0.05, indicating strong control over false positives while maintaining low false negatives.